The Farmers Public Market

 This unique building provides a one-of-kind collaborative work environment for the federal, state, and academic units housed there.
 These three areas work together to improve our understanding of Earth’s atmosphere, provide accurate and timely forecasts on severe weather, and to educate and train future meteorologists.

-Please click here to watch a virtual tour of the National Weather Center in Norman, OK.
+Watch a virtual tour of the National Weather Center in Norman, Oklahoma.